logo for the-organic-gardener.com on Planting Potatoes

 Ready For Planting Potatoes

-Potatoes can go into garden soil about 2 weeks before the last frost.
+Potatoes can go into garden soil about 2-3 weeks before the last frost.
 That's about how long it takes the shoots to come up.
 They can go in earlier if you protect them with fleece, or a tunnel cloche.

 Planting potatoes of maincrops outside should probably be done by the end of April.
 After this time the longer days will delay the onset of tubers.

+By late July and with the days shortening again you can do more potato planting.
 The varieties chosen for a Christmas harvest are specially prepared 'earlies' - you can get them from this link.

 POTATO ROWS DEPTH AND SPACING

 Tubers can be different sizes which effects planting depth.
-I suggest planting potatoes so the soil covers the top of the 1 inch long potato shoot by about 1 inch - no less.
+I suggest planting potatoes so the soil covers the top of the 1 inch long potato shoot by 1 inch - no less.
 A 2" long tuber needs a 4" deep hole.
 In drier conditions plant a little deeper.

 For 'First Earlies' plant 30cm (12") apart in rows 60cm (24") apart,